jmikola/jmikola.github.io_tmp/_posts/2014-05-05-fios-actiontec.md

 Once the MI424WR is in bridge mode, its admin GUI will be inaccessible unless you connect directly to one of its LAN ports with a static IP address in the same subnet.
 As an added benefit, open port 4567 should no longer be an issue.
-For FiOS TV customers with a STB, the [original thread][dsl-bridge] I referenced has since been superseded with a [new guide][dsl-bridge-vod], which includes additional instructions for ensuring compatibility with VOD services.
+For FiOS TV customers with a set-top box, the [original thread][dsl-bridge] I referenced has since been superseded with a [new guide][dsl-bridge-vod], which includes additional instructions for ensuring compatibility with
+<abbr title="Video on demand">VOD</abbr> services.

 !["Router installation"][fios-wrt160n]